farxmai/FM_VaultRetexture/README.md

 - Expands facility links for Vault-Tec workbenches and hospital beds.
 - Makes the main vault vent wall-mount capable and paintable.
 - Adjusts labels, graphics, and icon settings for several inherited Vault-Tec defs.
+- Adds 1.6 AdaptiveStorage visuals for shelves and lockers.

 ## Load Order